8 is Great: D-backs go homer happy in 13-8 win over Phillies

 MINOR DEAL

-The Phillies acquired international signing bonus slots from the Baltimore Orioles in exchange for RHP Tom Eshelman.
-Eshelman was the 2017 Paul Owens Award winner, given annually to the best pitcher in the Phillies minor league system.
+The Phillies acquired international signing bonus slots from the Baltimore Orioles in exchange for RHP Tom Eshelma, the 2017 Paul Owens Award winner, given annually to the best pitcher in the Phillies minor league system.

 RECORD DEAL